bradwestness/bradwestness.github.io/_posts/2020/2020-08-08-switching-to-unifi.md

 * Switch Flex mounted on outside wall
 * FlexHD Access Point on rear of house (for backyard Wifi)

-The Switch Flex is powered via PoE from the 16-port lite switch in the basement, and the FlexHD access point is powered via PoE passthrough from the Swtich Flex.
+The Switch Flex is powered via PoE from the 16-port lite switch in the basement, and the FlexHD access point is powered via PoE passthrough from the Switch Flex.

 "Flex," as best as I can tell, is UniFi code for "can be used outdoors."